clickthulu/vendhound/app/README.docker.md

 This will:
 - Build the PHP application container
-- Start the MySQL database
+- Start the MariaDB database
 - Start the Mailpit mail server (for development)

 ### 3. Install Dependencies